In this post:

 Balancing water nutrients individually involves getting periodic water analysis to determine the levels of each element in the water.

 Once identifying low nutrients, growers can adjust nutrients individually.
-This entails using a multiple part solution (some growers have solutions with as many as 11 parts), and can get quite complicated.
-We don’t recommend doing this without taking a course on nutrients!
+This entails using a multiple part solution (some growers have solutions with as many as 11 parts

 The trouble of balancing nutrients is why many Dutch bucket growers use a recirculating system and refill the system every few weeks.